 The National Center also has a tip-sheet for Engaging Middle School students in SRTS programs.
 This resource provides five illustrated examples of ways to approach, interact with, and fully engage middle schoolers in activities pertaining to school travel.

 The Federal Highway Administration's Pedestrian Safer Journey video series, which uses interactive videos to teach and demonstrate safe walking behaviors in a variety of environments.
 The videos are age appropriate, offered in English and Spanish, and are divided into 3 age categories: 5-9, 10-14, and 15-18.

-The Pedestrian and Bicycle Information Center's Page for Educating Children and Teens offers multiple resources aimed at promoting bike and pedestrian safety education for youth.
+The Pedestrian and Bicycle Information Center's Page on Educating Child Pedestrians offers multiple resources aimed at promoting bike and pedestrian safety education for youth.